-James was state Vo-Ag supervisor, served as a National FFA board member and was Pennsylvania's top FFA advisor for 23 years.
+James was state Vo-Ag supervisor, served as a board member National FFA and Pennsylvania's top FFA advisor for 23 years.
 During his teaching years, he introduced countywide student hog shows and sales in Butler, Indiana and Lawrence counties.
 Fink also was active in the operation of the Pittsburgh Livestock Show for 15 years.